 A first-time adopter is not required to apply Section 26 Share-based Payment to equity instruments that were granted before the date of transition to this FRS, or to liabilities arising from share-based payment transactions that were settled before the date of transition to this FRS.
-Except that a first-time adopter previously applying FRS 20 (IFRS 2) Share-based Payment or IFRS 2 Share-based Payment shall, in relation to equity instruments that were granted before the date of transition to this FRS 20 / IFRS 20 (IFRS 2) Share-based Payment or IFRS 2 (as applicable) or Section 26 of this FRS at the date of transition.
+Except that a first-time adopter previously applying FRS 20 (IFRS 2) Share-based Payment or IFRS 2 Share-based Payment shall, in relation to equity instruments that were granted before the date of transition to this FRS, apply either FRS 20 / IFRS 2 (as applicable) or Section 26 of this FRS at the date of transition.